 Above, via Jeffrey Alan Marks

 Here are a few realities.
 Not including architectural work, it takes somewhere around one to four weeks to put together a design scheme for a living room.
 It can certainly be done faster the more simplistic the scheme.

 Designers collect anywhere from $2,500 to $8,000 for the design potion of a living room depending on size, detail and scope of work.
 If the client goes for the design ideas as they are, and if everything is in stock, it takes another three months before orders are received and installed and that’s not counting the time it takes to place orders, oversee custom fabrications, and arrange installations and deliveries.

 HGTV and Design Television

-One of the positives to come from the influx of design television, online retailers and the recent economic changes is that designers have changed the way they do business.
+One of the positives to come from HGTV and the influx of design television, is that designers have changed the way they do business in order to stay relevant and retain profitability.
 They are becoming more niche oriented, focusing on one or two specialties.
 And they’ve become more user-friendly, providing value-based, packaged services with set price tags and more clarity on what you get for your money.